-THE UNIVERSITY OF NORTH CAROLINA AT CHAPEL HILL Office of the Chancellor

-The Honor Code (http://honor.unc.edu/honor/index.html) prohibits lying, cheating or stealing when these actions involve academic processes or University, student or academic personnel acting in an official capacity.
-The Campus Code requires students to conduct themselves so as not to significantly impair the welfare or the educational opportunities of others in the
+THE UNIVERSITY OF NORTH CAROLINA AT CHAPEL HILL Office of the Chancellor https://studentconduct.unc.edu/sites/studentconduct.unc.edu/files/documents/Instrument.pdf prohibits lying, cheating or stealing when these actions involve academic processes or University, student or academic personnel acting in an official capacity.
+The Campus Code requires students to conduct themselves so as not to significantly impair the welfare or the educational opportunities of others in the University community.

-University community.
 As a student at UNC-CH, you have accepted a commitment to the Honor Code and the Campus Code, and the principles of academic integrity, personal honesty, and responsible citizenship on which they were founded more than 100 years ago.